Shlyke/luke-wiley-portfolio/python-parser/README.md

 # Python Parser Project

 This project implements a custom lexer, parser, and type checker for a simple programming language using Python.
 It builds an Abstract Syntax Tree (AST) from input, checks for semantic and type errors, and validates code structure based on a defined grammar.
+My contributions: parser.py, ASTNodeDefs.py

 ---